Search

 3. Provisional Registration

 Once you have completed the PLAR process, you are eligible to apply for provisional registration in Alberta and work as an optician under supervision.
-Complete the Provisional Registration Package to apply.
 Applicants are required to provide the following with their application form:

 • Applicant information